facebookarchive/Keyframes/scripts/README.md

 A file named `${COMP_NAME}.kf.json` should show up under the same folder

-## 2. After Effects Plugin
+## 2. Export + Prevew Tool for After Effects

 ### How to install

 1. Quit After Effects
-2. Move all the files under this folder into your AE Scripts folder _e.g. `/Applications/Adobe After Effects CC 2015/Scripts/Keyframes` on macOS_
+2. Move (or symlink) this folder into your AE Scripts folder _e.g. `/Applications/Adobe After Effects CC 2015/Scripts/Keyframes` on macOS_
 3. Launch After Effects
 4. Open an After Effects project